 To RAN

-ACTION: 3GPP TSG CT kindly requests 3GPP TSG RAN to include Mission Critical Services server conformance testing in 3GPP conformance test specifications.
+ACTION: 3GPP TSG CT asks RAN to take into consideration CT’s conclusion that CT is supportive of RAN5’s initiative to include Mission Critical Services server conformance testing in 3GPP conformance test specifications with the scope as identified in its meeting minutes above.

 3. Date of Next CT Meetings: